Can You Ship a Car That is Financed

-Are you looking to purchase your next vehicle and then ship it to or from Hawaii?
+Are you looking to purchase your next vehicle and then moving with a leased car in hawaii?
 Perhaps you’ve still got a loan on it and you’re looking into shipping it to or from Hawaii.
 What are the tips that you need to understand before deciding on a vehicle?
-Or, more importantly, to ship it to or from Hawaii with an active car loan on it?
+Or, more importantly, shipping a leased car to Hawaii?

 If you’ve already committed to a car loan on a new or used car, you can click the link to skip to “What you need to ship your car to or from Hawaii with a car loan”.